Software-Knife-and-Tool/mu/README.md

-As of 0.2.9, the *mu* distribution includes a tool for running and interacting with the system.
+As of 0.2.10, the *mu* distribution includes a tool for running and interacting with the system.

-The  *mcore* binary is part of a release, found at `/opt/mu/bin/mcore`.
+The  *core-sys* binary is part of a release, found at `/opt/mu/bin/core-sys`.

-*mcore*  has no command line arguments, it is configured by a JSON file, *.mcore*, which is expected to be in either the current directory or the user's home directory.
-The *config* argument supplies a *mu* environment configuration string (see System Configuration for details), and the *rc* argument supplies the name of a file to load on startup.
-Examples of both of these files can be found in `/opt/mu/lib/mcore`.
+*core-sys*  has no command line arguments, it is configured by a JSON file, *.core-sys*, which is expected to be in either the current directory or the user's home directory.
+The *config* argument supplies a *mu* environment configuration string (see **System Configuration** for details), and the *rc* argument supplies the name of a file to load on startup.
+Examples of both of these files can be found in `/opt/mu/lib/core-sys`.

-*mcore* will run without either of *.mcore* or an rc file.
+*core-sys* will run without either of *.core-sys* or an rc file.

 ```
 {
     "config": "npages: 2048",
-    "rc": "mcorerc"
+    "rc": "core-sys.rc"
 }
 ```